sparkfun/SparkFun_RTK_Everywhere_Firmware/docs/quickstart-facet-mosaic.md

 	Figure 5
 	</figcaption>
 	</figure>

+Press the target icon in the top-left corner of the map to view your position.

 You can now use your RTK device to measure points with good (meter) accuracy.
 If you need extreme accuracy (down to 8mm) continue reading the [RTK Crash Course](#rtk-crash-course).